AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 You can add optional field groups to the schema you use for prompt, response, and feedback datasets.
 For example:

 * **Web Details** field group.
 To capture details of the web page the conversation was embedded in.
-* C**ommerce Details** field group.
+* **Commerce Details** field group.
 To capture the product details of the recommended product mentioned as part of the conversation.